dgv/dgv.github.io/_posts/2024-06-15-shokunin-tamashi.md

 _As if the main object were to talk fast and not to talk sensibly..._

-_After all, the man whose horse trots a mile in a minute does not carry the most important messages._
+_After all, the man whose horse trots a mile in a minute does not carry the most important messages._<br>
  — Henry David Thoreau (Walden, 1854)

 ![great-wave](/assets/files/great-wave.webp)